 Best iOS smartphone: iPhone 14 Pro

-Best Android smartphone: Samsung Galaxy S22 Ultra
+Best Android smartphone: Samsung Galaxy S23 Ultra

 Best midrange Android smartphone: Google Pixel 6a

 Google upgraded the Pixel 6a's design to look more like its flagship phones, plus you also get handy IP67 dust and water resistance, too.
 There's also an under-display fingerprint reader for another layer of security.
 As far as specs go, you're getting Google's Tensor chipset, 6GB of RAM and 128GB of storage, which all translates into excellent performance.
 And, unlike a lot of other midrange phones, the Pixel 6a enjoys strong software support, with Google promising regular software updates for the next five years. – S.R.

 Best midrange iPhone: iPhone SE (2022)

-With an A15 Bionic chip and iOS 15, the latest iPhone SE is possibly the most powerful phone you can find for under $450.
+With an A15 Bionic chip and iOS 15, the latest Apple iPhone SE is possibly the most powerful phone you can find for under $450.
 Sure, it has a dated design, but some folks might actually appreciate the retro look.
 The best thing about the iPhone SE is its home button: It’s the only new iPhone to have Touch ID.
 And though it only has a single rear camera, the SE still takes solid pictures.
 If you can get over the small, low-res screen, the iPhone SE will serve you well.
 It’s also really the only sub-$500 option for iOS diehards.

 If you’re open to considering Android and want to spend less than $400, consider something from Samsung’s Galaxy A-series or the OnePlus Nord N20.
 Those looking to spend even less can check out the Moto G Power – just be prepared to compromise on features like display and cameras at lower prices. – C.L.

 Best camera on a smartphone: Pixel 7 Pro

-It’s hard for me to leave the house without the Pixel 6 Pro.
+It’s hard for me to leave the house without the Pixel 7 Pro.
 As long as there’s a chance I might want to take photos, I make sure I’ve brought Google’s latest flagship.
-The Pixel 6 Pro’s triple rear camera system is versatile enough to capture anything from the largest group shots or wide landscapes to faraway animals (like that time I thought I spotted a whale when staring at a distant blob from Acadia National Park).
+The Pixel 7 Pro’s triple rear camera system is versatile enough to capture anything from the largest group shots or wide landscapes to faraway animals (like that time I thought I spotted a whale when staring at a distant blob from Acadia National Park).
 Google’s Night Sight still outperforms the competition when taking pictures in low light, too, and its computational photography delivers clear, vivid photos.

 Of course, Samsung and Apple’s flagships are closing the gap, and these days there is little difference between the photos they deliver.
 Some people might even prefer the warmer tint on Galaxy devices.
 But special features like Google’s Magic Eraser and Motion effects make the Pixel 7 Pro the most fun to shoot with.
 Plus, I love the additional tools you get on Pixels, like Call Screening, Material You theming and Live Captions, among others. – C.L.